trychlos/pwix-accounts-ui/README.md

 | ac-signup-item | triggers the message 'ac-panel-signup' |
 | ac-resetask-item | triggers the message 'ac-panel-resetask' |

-The full list of the dropdown items may be obtained by the application via the `pwiAccounts.dropdownItems()` reactive method.
+The full list of the dropdown items may be obtained by the application via the `pwixAccounts.dropdownItems()` reactive method.

 The activation of one of these standard items triggers the display of a panel which let the user enter the required informations.